 - Avoid any activity that stretches, bends, or causes you to put pressure on your abdomen.

 - Avoid sexual activity for three weeks after your surgery.

 Apply topical vitamin E

-Some research suggests that using vitamin E topically can improve the appearance of scars.
+Some suggests that using vitamin E topically can improve the appearance of scars.
 It can also help to keep your scar moisturized.